 You can also follow up after speaking with an employer at a career fair.
-The employer might have given you instructions to do something [research, follow up later, apply on the employer's website, etc.].
-A letter/e-mail to follow up later at an appropriate time is a good way to show initiative and continued interest.
-You can also simply thank the employer for her/his time in speaking with you; perhaps s/he gave you advice you found helpful.
+The employer might have given you instructions to do something - research, follow up later, apply on the employer's website, etc. A letter or email to follow up later at an appropriate time is a good way to show initiative and continued interest.
+You can also simply thank the employer for her/his time in speaking with you; perhaps they gave you advice you found helpful.

 Hard copy not-handwritten are most formal and are appropriate after an interview.